The Benefits Of Running In A Group

 16 June 2022

-“Having experiences” is much talked about these days.
-But what defines an experience is difficult.
-This said, there are many experiences to be had in group running: friendships, connections, camaridre, fun, leadership, problem solving, learning and development, motivation, reward and recognition.
+Defining what an experience is can be difficult, but one thing is for sure: there are many experiences to be had in group running.
+We’ve experienced friendships, camaraderie, fun, leadership, problem-solving, and much more.
 This list could go on!

-Being in a group (small or large) means you can share the experiences, whatever they are, and this in itself is an experience many seek.
-Sharing is rewarding and motivating.
+Being in a running group – small or large – means you can share the experiences you have along the way.
+This in itself is an experience many seek.
+After all, sharing can be incredibly rewarding and motivating!

-Every runner has a motivation for running and different groups within RunTogether allow people of similar motivations and goals to run together comfortably and safely.
+Every runner has their own motivation for running.
+The beauty of running groups is that they allow people of similar motivations and goals to run together.

 “For those runners looking for performance improvements, group running helps you focus on a rhythm, which helps with consistency which then helps with performance,”

-says Josh Griffiths part of the British team for the World Champs marathon later this summer.
+adds Josh Griffiths, part of the British team for the World Champs marathon later this summer.

-Emma Cohen Professor in Cognitive Anthropology at Oxford University found from studies, “group running can help us to push harder or run further than we thought we could.”
+“Group running can help us to push harder or run further than we thought we could,”

-“I do the majority of training alone but whenever I get the opportunity to link with others I jump at the chance as I enjoy the camaraderie and the friendly atmosphere can act as a distraction from the training.”
+“I do the majority of training alone, but whenever I get the opportunity to link with others, I jump at the chance.
+I enjoy the camaraderie, and the friendly atmosphere can act as a distraction from the training.”